Okanagan-Westside

-Okanagan-Westside was a provincial electoral district for the Legislative Assembly of British Columbia, Canada from 2001 to 2009.
+Okanagan-Westside was a provincial electoral district for the Legislative Assembly of British Columbia, Canada, from 2001 to 2009.

-It included the small cities of Westbank, Westside, Peachland, and Summerland, and extended from the city limit of Summerland (in the south) to the Okanagan Lake bridge, in Westside (north).
-Kelowna, the major city in the Okanagan, lies across the Okanagan Lake bridge.
-Encompassing land in both the South and Central Okanagan, this constituency's lands are well known for their semi-arid climate and high summer temperatures..
+It included the cities of Westbank, Westside, Peachland, and Summerland, and extended from the city limits of Summerland (in the south) to the Okanagan Lake bridge, in Westside (north).
+Kelowna, the major city in the Okanagan, lies across the Okanagan Lake Bridge.
+Encompassing land in both the South and Central Okanagan, this constituency's lands are well known for their semi-arid climate and high summer temperatures.